evkx/evkx.github.io/content/models/maserati/grecale/grecale_folgore/_index.md

 You can choose between two sound systems on the Maserati Grecale Folgore.

-- With the Sonus Faber Premium Sound System, you get 14 speakers with a max system output of 860 watts.
+- **Sonus Faber Premium Sound System**: This system features 14 speakers and delivers a maximum output of 860 watts.
-- With the Sonus Faber High Premium Sound System, you get 21 speakers with a max system output of 1285 watts.
+- **Sonus Faber High Premium Sound System**: This system features 21 speakers and delivers a maximum output of 1285 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights